 Two Harbors area: sandy beach entry, giant kelp forest, 30-50 foot (9-15 meter) range, good macro critters in nooks and crannies, lots of fish for wide angle photography, beginner level

-West End Cove: to 100 feet (30 meters), good visibility, harbor seals, yellowtails, mola mola, good macro, possibility of strong current, experienced level
+West End Cove: to 100 feet (30 meters), good visibility, harbor seals, yellowtails, mola mola, good macro, the possibility of a strong current, experienced level

 Italian Gardens: shore entry, to 130 feet (39 meters), kelp beds from 30-100 feet (9-30 meters), kelpfish, garibaldis, giant black sea bass July to October at 40-70 feet (12-21 meters), mild to moderate current, experienced level, good for advanced training